ego-lay-atman-bay/mmo-platformer-leaderboard/python/README.md

 delTime(user)
 ```

-The `user` argument is case sensative so you need to type in the user with the correct case
+The `user` argument is case sensitive so you need to type in the user with the correct case

 Example:
 ```python